mpenet/thera/README.md

 ### Extending the decoders

-You can add your own decoder as follows:
+You can add your own decoder:

 ```clojure
 (defmethod decode-result :mydecoder
   [^CResultSet rs _ & args]